Learn how to flip your Downward Dog safely into Wild Thing in this intelligently designed sequence from Jennilee Toner.

 To this very day I can still feel the way my wide, expressive, and exhilaratingly HAPPY smile felt on my face after my first Wild Thing.

-The way I teach and practice this transition has changed considerably over the last decade - much slower and with more precision.
-Due to too many stories from colleagues and students alike about shoulder injuries stemming from improperly practicing Chaturanga Dandasana, Side Plank and this transition of “Flipping the Dog”, I have been on a continuous quest to teach anatomy and safe yoga, promoting the importance of strength and stability as well as suppleness, especially in the not-so-stabile and oh-so-spacious-and-mobile shoulder joint.
+The way I teach and practise this transition has changed considerably over the last decade - much slower and with more precision.
+Due to too many stories from colleagues and students alike about shoulder injuries stemming from improperly practising Chaturanga Dandasana, Side Plank and this transition of “Flipping the Dog”, I have been on a continuous quest to teach anatomy and safe yoga, promoting the importance of strength and stability as well as suppleness, especially in the not-so-stable and oh-so-spacious-and-mobile shoulder joint.

 The history of Wild Thing

-I am a big fan of honoring time tested traditions.
-I feel quite lucky to have been practicing and teaching as long as I have been because it has afforded me the great opportunity to study and practice with many of the pioneers of modern day yoga (those who learned classical styles from the likes of BKS Iyengar, Pattabhi Jois, and other students of Krishnamacharya, for instance).
+I am a big fan of honouring time-tested traditions.
+I feel quite lucky to have been practising and teaching as long as I have been because it has afforded me the great opportunity to study and practise with many of the pioneers of modern-day yoga (those who learned classical styles from the likes of BKS Iyengar, Pattabhi Jois, and other students of Krishnamacharya, for instance).
 John Friend’s Anusara Yoga was a yoga system many of my friends were studying back in the early 2000’s - it is a style that celebrates, among many things, expansive heart opening postures that radiate “Radical Joy”.
 Wild Thing is one of those postures!